fullcalendar/temporal-polyfill/README.md

 ### 1) Other calendar systems

 The 12-month "gregorian" calendar system that most of the world uses is not the only calendar system.
 There are others like "buddhist", "chinese", "coptic", and "ethiopia".
 Most date libraries allow you to string-format to another calendar system but none of them allow date manipulation.
 For example, you won't be able to print the first day in each month in the Jalali (aka Persion) calendar.
-You'll need to use a hard fork such as [jalaliday](https://github.com/alibaba-aero/jalaliday) (for dayjs) or [date-fns-jalali](https://github.com/date-fns-jalali/date-fns-jalali) (for date-fns).
+You'll need to use a hard fork such as [jalaliday](https://github.com/alibaba-aero/jalaliday) (for Day.js) or [date-fns-jalali](https://github.com/date-fns-jalali/date-fns-jalali) (for date-fns).

 ### 2) No external locale files